Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/00-Data-management-&-setup.md

 ## Dataset for the workshop

 We will be using the RNA-seq dataset described in [Himes *et al*, 2014, *PloS One*](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0099625).
 This study investigates the mechanism by which glucocorticoids, a major treatment used in asthma care, prevent inflammation of airway smooth muscle cells (ASM).
-The authors sequenced 4 primary human ASM cell lines that were treated with dexamethasone (Dex), albuterol (Alb), or both dexamethasone and albuterol (co-tx) for 18 hours before sample collection (although only Dex samples are considered in the paper).
+The authors sequenced 4 primary human ASM cell lines that were treated with a control vehicle (untreated), dexamethasone (Dex), albuterol (Alb), or both dexamethasone and albuterol (co-treated) for 18 hours before sample collection (although only Dex samples are considered in the paper).
 They then use differential expression analysis to identify >300 differentially expressed genes (DEGs).

 This is the same dataset used in some of the [tutorial materials](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) for *DESeq2* (which we will be using for differential expression analysis in R/Bioconductor on day 2).